18mccabet/PDXRP-Discord-Helper/README.md

 # PDXRP-Discord-Helper
 A discord bot to facilitate game organization on the PDX RP Discord

+# /Avatar *user*
+The avatar command allows staff members to view and enlarged image of a user's profile picturew.
+This may be used to confirm the contents of the image, which may be difficult due to the small image size

 # /Announce
 The Announce Command is intended to allow Hosts to post announcments in the Announcements channel.
 This channel is lock from anyone sending messages not through this command